siddharthpatelde/SolarCell-TestBench/README.md

 **Status:** In Progress

-*More steps will be added in the future as the project progresses.*
+*More steps will be added in the future*

-## Getting Started

 ### Prerequisites
 - Arduino or compatible microcontroller